Rollczi/LiteCommands-IntelliJPlugin/README.md

 ## Additional Resources

 - For more information about LiteCommands and how to use it, visit the [LiteCommands documentation](https://docs.rollczi.dev/).
-- If you have any questions or need help with LiteCommands, you can [join to discord](https://discord.gg/6cUhkj6uZJ) or ask for help in the [LiteCommands issues](https://github.com/Rollczi/LiteCommands/issues) or [discussions](https://github.com/Rollczi/LiteCommands/discussions).
+- If you have any questions or need help with LiteCommands, you can [join to discord](https://discord.gg/6cUhkj6uZJ) or ask for help in the [issues](https://github.com/Rollczi/LiteCommands-IntelliJPlugin/issues) or [discussions (LiteCommands)](https://github.com/Rollczi/LiteCommands/discussions).

 ## Compatibility